midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 ## Future direction

-Although not part of the specification at this moment, there are some additions to the API expected in the future.
-They are not perceived as crucial and are expected to be mostly supplementary improvements.
+Although not part of the specification at this moment, there are some changes to the API considered to be added in the future.
+Some of them are quality-of-life improvements for DApp developers, others might enable new use cases or user experiences.
+Some of them are mentioned below.
+Additionally - current shape of this specification deliberately provides quite a lot of freedom in some behaviors related to connecting and manging permissions, and thus - allows wallet builders to implement what they think is best and experiment.
+After some time, best practices will likely emerge, and they are expected to be codified into this specification too, so that the integration of DApps and wallets will only be simpler.

 ### EIP-6963-like provider installation and discovery